Erudika/para/README.md

 ### Building Para

-Para can be compiled with JDK 1.6 and up.
+Para can be compiled with JDK 1.6 and up, but we recommend running it on Java 1.8+.

 Para uses Maven.
 Here's how you clone it and build it: